Should pregnant women get COVID-19 vaccines?

 “It will depend on how long the mom is making antibodies.
 It’s probably at least six to eight weeks,” Euser said.

-Clinical trials for COVID-19 vaccines for children and teens are going on now?
-Do you expect COVID-19 vaccines to someday be approved for infants and toddlers?
+COVID-19 vaccines are now authorized for children as young as 5.
+Do you expect COVID-19 vaccines to someday be authorized for infants and toddlers?

 Yes, Euser said.
 She hopes to see COVID-19 vaccines for infants, toddlers and young children down the road.
 Euser eagerly would enroll Nell in a clinical trial for infants.